nvdaes/readFeeds/readme.md

 * Improved order and presentation of some articles.
 * More feeds may be supported.
 * When the feeds dialog is opened, the list of feeds will be focused instead of the search edit box.
+* You can choose if the search edit box is placed after the list of feeds, useful to focus the list event when switching from another window, for example by pressing alt+alt without closing the feeds dialog.

 ## Changes for 9.0 ##